Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Related Work

 \subsection{Learning to Optimize}

-Learning to Optimize (L2O) blends the prescriptive rigor of classical optimization with the inductive power of machine learning~\cite{andrychowicz2016learning}.
+Learning to Optimize (L2O) combines the rigor of classical optimization with the capabilities of machine learning~\cite{andrychowicz2016learning}.
 Specifically, rather than relying on hand-crafted heuristics, L2O seeks to parameterize update rules directly from data.
-Early works employed \textit{model-free} architectures, such as RNNs~\cite{Andrychowicz2016L2O} or MLPs~\cite{metz2019understanding}, to map gradients to updates in a coordinate-wise manner.
+Early works employed {model-free} architectures, such as RNNs~\cite{Andrychowicz2016L2O} or MLPs~\cite{metz2019understanding}, to map gradients to updates in a coordinate-wise manner.
 However, these methods often struggle with scalability and interpretability, primarily due to their opaque nature.

-In contrast, \textit{model-based} L2O approaches embed structural priors into the learner.
-For instance, Transformer-based optimizers~\cite{gartner2023transformer} leverage self-attention to capture parameter dependencies.
+In contrast, {model-based} L2O approaches embed structural priors into the learner.
+For instance, transformer-based optimizers~\cite{gartner2023transformer} leverage self-attention to capture parameter dependencies.
 This methodology has further evolved into meta-learning frameworks that train optimizers to adapt across diverse tasks~\cite{ma2025toward, lange2023discovering}.
-Notable implementations include reinforcement learning controllers for scheduling~\cite{ma2023metabox} and gradient-guided mutation operators~\cite{li2025b2opt}.
+Related directions include reinforcement learning controllers for scheduling~\cite{ma2023metabox} and gradient-guided mutation operators~\cite{li2025b2opt}.